eyemeets/os-neuronstep-app/README.md

 # NeuronStep App

-**NeuronStep** is an AI-powered app designed to assist in curriculum generation, validation, and analysis.
-It provides users with advanced tools for creating and managing educational content, tailored for educators, content creators, and course designers.
+**NeuronStep** is an AI-powered mobile application that generates, validates, and analyzes educational curricula.
+Built for students, educators, content creators, and anyone who values structured learning, NeuronStep uses the "gpt-4o-mini" model to create dynamic course content and provide feedback based on educational frameworks like Bloom’s Taxonomy and Cognitive Load Theory.

 ### Server Repository